Predestination

 Therefore a distinction has been made between the local “visible” church assemblies (where there are also unbelievers) and the “invisible church” made up of true believers independent of place and time.
 But this artificial distinction does not have any biblical basis.

-(See our article entitled The Visible Church)
+(See our article entitled “The Visible Church”)

-• Whoever teaches Predestination should be conscious of the fact that he understands and defines the nature of man in a wrong way.
+• Whoever teaches predestination should be conscious of the fact that he understands and defines the nature of man in a wrong way.
 He deprecates the value of human being as a person.
 For being a person means being able and obliged to act out of liberty and reason, following certain motives and goals.
 It means being able to gain access to the sense of life and experiencing the effects that one’s chosen way of life brings.

 In Ephesians 1:4 this means that he elected us in Christ and in Him alone.
 The same thought is expressed in verses 3, 5 and 11.
 Consequently this means that if we do not come to Christ, we place ourselves outside of the election and purpose of God.
-The teaching of election or predestination in Christ is in this form simply an expression that we can be saved only through the grace of God.
+The teaching of election or predestination in Christ in this form is simply an expression that we can only be saved by the grace of God.
 It is not based on our deeds, but on the mercy God has on us.
 Yet this mercy is obtainable for all people (1 Timothy 2:4), and not only for a predetermined number of people as the Calvinists understand it.

-So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling; for it is God who is at work in you, both to will and to work for His} good pleasure.
-(Philippians 2:12-13)
+Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.

 In the beginning of the chapter Paul writes about the example Jesus gave us by humbling himself totally and looking for the best for the others, giving his life in every aspect for the people.
 Therefore His glory was restored to Him.

-In verse 12 Paul goes on to explain that “so then” we ought to do every thing possible within our power to hold onto our relationship with God and reach the goal of our salvation.
+In verse 12 Paul goes on to explain that “therefore” we ought to do every thing possible within our power to hold onto our relationship with God and reach the goal of our salvation.
 It is clear that for this decision, our own power and will are never strong enough.
-Therefore we should turn to God in “fear and trembling”.
+Therefore we should turn to God with “fear and trembling”.
 This expresses honour, seriousness, respect and the consciousness of standing in front of the omniscient almighty God (v 12), who strengthens the little will we have (v 13).
 He can give us the power to will and to act.

-No one can come to Me unless the Father who sent Me draws him; and I will raise him up on the last day.
+No one can come to me unless the Father who sent me draws him.
+And I will raise him up on the last day.
 (John 6:44)

 Jesus had just expressed in the preceding verses that he is the true bread and he gives eternal life and people should believe in Him.
 Therefore he calls people to follow Him as the Messiah.
 For Jews it was always clear that they should follow only God.
 So it was very difficult for them to accept the claim of Jesus (that people should follow him).
 For that reason he emphasizes the deep unity between the Father and Himself.
 Jesus explains that the only way to Him is through the Father whom they already knew.